Skip to Content

 What is organic gardening?

-Organic gardening ditches synthetic chemicals, focusing on natural methods like compost, crop rotation, and beneficial insects.
+Organic gardening means growing plants without synthetic chemicals, instead using natural methods like compost and beneficial insects.

 What is the easiest crop to grow organically?